Initiatives for Diversity

 Initiatives at Group Companies

-The production plants in the Egg Products business and Delicatessen Products business are actively promoting the employment of persons with disabilities.
-All of the Kewpie Egg Corporation’s 18 plants around Japan are actively employing persons with disabilities, achieving an employment ratio of 6.71%.
-The Narita Plant’s ratio of employment of persons with disabilities is over 18.87% (as of December 1, 2017).
-Kewpie Ai, a special subsidiary company for the employment of persons with disabilities, engages in a diverse range of operations designed to enable each employee to realize his or her potential in an area in which they can excel.
-These include in-house logistics, cleaning, production and mail-out of sales promotional materials, and Web design.
+The production plants in the Egg Products business and the Delicatessen Products business are actively promoting the employment of persons with disabilities.
+All of the Kewpie Egg Corporation’s 26 plants around Japan are actively employing persons with disabilities, achieving an employment ratio of 6.01%.
+The Narita Plant’s ratio of employment of persons with disabilities stood at over 15.93% as of December 1, 2018.
+Kewpie Ai, a special subsidiary company, promotes the employment of those with disabilities in a wide range of operations, including in-house logistics, cleaning, as well as the production and distribution of sales promotion materials.